sjtuyinjie/Ground-Fusion2/README.md

 ## 8. Contributing 👷‍♂️

-We appreciate all contributions to improving Any4LeRobot.
+We appreciate all contributions to improving Ground-Fusion++.

 <a href="https://github.com/sjtuyinjie/Ground-Fusion2/graphs/contributors" target="_blank">
   <table>